DrSy4h/test/GPLink/README.md

 ## 🌟 Features

+### Authentication & Security
+- ✅ **Login System** - Secure authentication with bcrypt password hashing
+- ✅ **Role-Based Access Control** - Separate access for GP Clinicians, Cardiologists, and Admin
+- ✅ **Session Management** - Persistent login sessions with logout functionality
+- ✅ **Password Reset** - Admin can reset passwords for any doctor
+- ✅ **Registration** - Self-registration for new doctors with email validation

 ### Core Functionality
 - ✅ **Full CRUD Operations** - Create, Read, Update, Delete for consultations and doctors
 - ✅ **Real-time Email Validation** - Instant verification for GP and Cardiologist emails